-You can use this option to specify the server that will be used as a staging server.
+You can use this option to specify the server that is used as a staging server.

 Note: If required, you can create a staging server.
-For more information, see How to Create a Staging Server (see page 210).
+For more information, see How to Create a Staging Server.

-If you specify more than one staging server, the first listed server will be designated as the primary staging server.
-Arcserve UDP Agent (Windows) will initially attempt to connect to the primary staging server.
-If for any reason the first listed server is not available, then the next listed server will become the primary staging server.
-The same sequence will be continued until the last listed server becomes the primary staging server.
+If you specify more than one staging server, the first listed server is designated as the primary staging server.
+Arcserve UDP Agent (Windows) initially attempts to connect to the primary staging server.
+If for any reason the first listed server is not available, then the next listed server becomes the primary staging server.
+The same sequence is continued until the last listed server becomes the primary staging server.
 (The Staging Server list is limited to the maximum of 5 servers).

-- You can use the Move Up and Move Down buttons to change the staging server sequence. - You can use the Delete button to remove a server from this listing. - You can use the Add Server button to add a new server to this listing.
-When you click the Add Server button, the Staging Server dialog opens, allowing you to specify the name of the added staging server.
+- You can use the Move Up and Move Down buttons to change the staging server sequence. - You can use the Delete button to remove a server from this list. - You can use the Add Server button to add a new server to this list.
+When you click the Add Server button, the Staging Server dialog opens, allowing you to specify the name of the added staging server. - You can use the Edit Server button to modify the existing server in the list.
+When you click the Edit Server button, the Staging Server dialog opens, allowing you to modify the name or port of the staging server.

-Arcserve UDP Agent (Windows) updates will be downloaded from the Arcserve server directly to the specified staging server location.
+Arcserve UDP Agent (Windows) updates are downloaded from the Arcserve server directly to the specified staging server location.
 After the updates are downloaded to this staging server, you can then further download the updates from the staging server to a client server.
 If you select the Staging Server location, you must also specify the host name or IP address for the staging server, along with the corresponding port number.

 You cannot specify your same local client server as this staging server.
 This is an invalid configuration because the staging server cannot connect to itself to get and download the available updates from.
-If you attempt to use your local client server as the staging server, an error message will be displayed.
+If you attempt to use your local client server as the staging server, an error message is displayed.